 - Regenerate principals using the following steps in the Cloudera Manager Admin Console and not directly using kadmin shell.

 - Do not regenerate the principals for your cluster unless you have made a global configuration change.
-Before regenerating, be sure to read Set up a Local KDC and Default Domain for the Hadoop Cluster to avoid making your existing host keytabs invalid.
+Before regenerating, be sure to read Step 2: Set up a Cluster-dedicated KDC and Default Domain for the Hadoop Cluster to avoid making your existing host keytabs invalid.

 To view and regenerate the Kerberos principals for your cluster:

 - Select .

 - The currently configured Kerberos principals are displayed.
 If you are running HDFS, the hdfs/hostname and host/hostname principals are listed.
 If you are running MapReduce, the mapred/hostname and host/hostname principals are listed.
 The principals for other running services are also listed.